-One way to create a unified scheme that works brilliantly in a larger, open plan kitchen is by choosing flooring for the kitchen zone that matches the backsplash tiles but differs from the flooring in the rest of the space.
-And patterned tiles will make a larger kitchen feels more cosy, and a small kitchen feel more co-ordinated.
+One way to create a unified scheme that works brilliantly in a larger, open-plan kitchen is by choosing a flooring design for the kitchen zone that matches the backsplash tiles but differs from the flooring in the rest of the space.
+And patterned tiles will make a larger kitchen feels cozier, and a small kitchen feel more coordinated.

 For those pattern lovers amongst us, these are for you.
-They are called ‘Swing’ from Tons of Tiles; we love the circle design and how easy the colors are to accessorise with.
+They are called ‘Swing’ from Tons of Tiles (opens in new tab); we love the circle design and how easy the colors are to accessorize.